 Inspect the pipe ends to ensure they are free from any indentations, projections, roll marks or other harmful surface defects such as loose paint, scale, dirt, chips, grease and rust.
 Inspect the grooved coupling gasket for any defects.
-Apply a thin layer of silicone or other non-petroleum lubricant to the sealing lips of the gasket as well as to the exterior of the gasket.
+Apply a thin layer of silicone or other non-petroleum lubricant to the sealing lips of the gasket and to the exterior of the gasket.
 Install gaskets on the pipe ends of one of the two modules to be mated.
-Be sure the gasket is completely on the pipe to avoid damage in the next step.
+Be sure the gasket is completely on the pipe so damage will not occur in the next step.

+One groove by groove 6" nipple per header is required to complete the connection between each module.
 Move the second module into position and line up the piping.
 Ensure you are maintaining alignment for any additional modules to be added.
 When pipe ends are aligned, slide the gasket over the ends and center it between the grooves.
 No part of the gasket should protrude into the groove of either pipe end.
-Place the coupling halves over the gasket and make sure that the coupling keys (the part that goes into the groove) are engaged into the grooves.
+Place the coupling halves over the gasket and make sure that the coupling keys, (the part that goes into the groove), are engaged into the grooves.
 Insert the bolts and install nuts to hand tight.
-Ensure the oval neck of the bolt engages into the bolt hole of the housing.
+Make sure that the oval neck of the bolt engages into the bolt hole of the housing.
 Tighten nuts alternately and equally until the bolt pads meet and make metal to metal contact.
-Tighten nuts by another 1⁄4 to 1⁄2 turn to make sure the nuts and bolts are snug and secure; the use of a torque wrench is usually not required.
+Tighten nuts by another 1/4 to 1/2 turn to make sure the nuts and bolts are snug and secure; the use of a torque wrench is usually not required.
 Uneven tightening of bolts may cause the gasket to be pinched resulting in immediate or delayed leaks.